 Industry and sector insights drive our ability to create solutions that get results.
-That’s why we partner with government, education and training providers, workforce development organizations, labor unions, and community resources to focus on industry workforce needs within our region.
-These partnerships allow for industry-led dialogue to address the critical workforce needs of employers and generate solutions that benefit businesses and workers.
+That's why we partner with government, education and training providers, workforce development organizations, labor unions, and community resources to focus on industry workforce needs within our region.
+These partnerships allow for industry-led dialogue to address critical workforce needs of employers and generate solutions that benefit businesses and workers.

 The bioscience and biotechnology industry is a diverse and rapidly growing sector that contributes significantly to national, state and regional economies.

-As the construction industry grows, we’re focused on addressing workforce challenges and opportunities for workers and the economy.
-We’re investing in workforce development initiatives and partnerships with industry leaders and agencies to build a skilled workforce pipeline to cover new work and a retiring workforce.
+As the construction industry grows, we're focused on addressing workforce challenges and opportunities for workers and the economy.

 Workforce demographics dictate that in the long-term there will be a need for more trained workers in Wisconsin, which is why we're investing in workforce strategies for the manufacturing industry.